axuanzhao/LIGHTBOY/README.md

     make
     make install

-You can also run an unit test
+You can also run an unit test(optional)

     make test